carriezhengjr/studyPal/README.md

 # Instructions for Use

-- We have deployed our web application using Amazon Web Services (AWS Lambda) [here](https://main.d3r58pu37lx7ze.amplifyapp.com).
+- ~~We have deployed our web application using Amazon Web Services (AWS Lambda) [here](https://main.d3r58pu37lx7ze.amplifyapp.com).~~
+- I have deployed our web application using GitHub Pages [here](https://carriezhengjr.github.io/studypal/), so that the site can always be available!
 - Alternatively, run `npm start` in the terminal to run the project locally.
     - More information can be found under the section "Getting Started with Create React App" below.